niebert/PanDocElectron/README.md

 > `cd PanDocElectron` resp. `cd /path/to/application/PanDocElectron`

+The following npm `mkdirp` package create all directories in a path if the directories in the path do not exist.

 > `npm install mkdirp`

-Now install the dependencies and test the first run of PanDocElectron:
+Now all dependencies are installed.
+PanDocElectron can be started with:

-> `npm install && npm start `
+> `npm start `

+NPM has to called in the directory `PanDocElectron`.

 ### 5.10 Install PanDoc on Linux
 The main package used by PanDocElectron is PanDoc itself